-Many published articles have suggested that zinc may reduce the severity and duration of common colds due to its antiviral effects against rhinoviruses (i.e. common cold).
+Many published articles have suggested that zinc may reduce the severity and duration of common colds due to zinc’s ionophoric activity that has antiviral effects against rhinoviruses (i.e. common cold).
 The common cold occurs through a rhinovirus infection of nasal epithelial cells.
 The rhinovirus is a single-stranded RNA virus that is responsible for most upper respiratory tract infections.

 The virus binds to a type of receptor molecule found in the nasal epithelium called intracellular adhesion molecule-1 (ICAM-1).